zhengxingXue/Interactive-Lab-Hub/Lab 2/README.md

 \*\*\***Take a video of your PiClock.**\*\*\*

-The left eye represents the current second, and the right eye represents the current minute.
+The left eye represents the current minute, and the right eye represents the current second.

 https://user-images.githubusercontent.com/61882479/134104527-57f7827d-3d34-4952-900d-5ccf5eb1a8ee.mov